ambegossi/gobarber-api/README.md

 ## About

-Project developed at the [RocketSeat GoStack Bootcamp 🚀👨🏻‍🚀](https://rocketseat.com.br/gostack)
+Project developed at the [Rocketseat GoStack Bootcamp 🚀👨🏻‍🚀](https://rocketseat.com.br/gostack)

 ## :rocket: Technologies